British royal family: Funding

 Senior members of the royal family, who represent the monarch, draw their income from public funds known as the Sovereign Grant, an annual payment of the British government to the monarch.
 It comes from the revenues of the Crown Estate, which are commercial properties owned by the Crown.
-Members of the royal family who receive money from the sovereign grant must be accountable to the public for it and are not allowed to make money from their name.
-The monarch also receives the income of the Duchy of Lancaster, and the Prince of Wales from the Duchy of Cornwall.
+Members of the royal family who receive money from the sovereign grant must be accountable to the public for it and are not permitted to make money from their name.
+The monarch also receives the income of the Duchy of Lancaster, and the Prince of Wales receives the income of the Duchy of Cornwall.

 The security expenses for the royal family are typically covered by the Metropolitan Police rather than the sovereign grant.
-The royal family, the Home Office, and the Metropolitan Police decide which members have a right to taxpayer-funded police security.
-Extended members do not retain automatic right to protection; in 2011 Princesses Beatrice and Eugenie ceased receiving police security.
+The royal family, the Home Office, and the Metropolitan Police decide which members have a right to taxpayer-funded police protection.
+Extended members do not retain automatic right to protection; in 2011, Princesses Beatrice and Eugenie ceased receiving police security.